Hospitality and Tourism Internship Program

-- Spend a semester studying Hospitality and Tourism on the beautiful Spanish island of Mallorca, where the world’s top hotel and resort companies operate and over 9 million tourists visit each year.
+- Spend a semester studying Hospitality and Tourism on the beautiful Spanish island of Mallorca, where the world’s top hotel and resort companies host over 9 million tourists each year.

-- These unique internships and academic courses are designed to help you develop the knowledge and skills you need to excel in the international hospitality industry at the highest level.
+- This unique internship is designed to help you develop the knowledge, skills, and experience you need to excel in the international hospitality industry.

-Arcadia, in partnership with the Escola d'Hoteleria de les Illes Balears (EHIB), has created this unique program to help students of hospitality and tourism develop an understanding of a dynamic professional sector through diverse learning experiences both inside and outside of the classroom.
-Instruction is divided into two tracks: a Customized Program and a Direct Enrollment Program.
+Arcadia University, in partnership with the Escola d'Hoteleria de les Illes Balears (EHIB), has created this unique internship to help hospitality and tourism students develop an understanding of this dynamic professional sector through diverse learning experiences both inside and outside of the classroom.
+Instruction is divided into two tracks: a English Language Program or a Direct Enrollment Program.

-Customized Program: This includes your internship, which culminates in a capstone project.
-In addition, you will learn some technical Spanish, and take three Tourism/Hotel Management courses:
+English Language Program: This track includes your internship course, which culminates in a capstone project; a Spanish language course tailored to the industry; and three Tourism/Hotel Management courses:

-Direct Enrollment: This track is ideal for those students who are sufficiently proficient in Spanish and who may be interested in developing a career in a Spanish-speaking country or region, as well as many places in the U.S. where Spanish is spoken.
+Direct Enrollment Program: This track is designed for those students who are sufficiently proficient in Spanish and may be interested in pursuing a career in a Spanish-speaking country or region, as well as many places in the U.S. where Spanish is spoken.
 Your program will include the Internship Course (Practice and Issues in Hospitality and Tourism Management) (4 credits), and a choice of three of the EHIB courses (4 credits each) taught in Spanish alongside Spanish students.

 - Fall: 16 credits

 - Spring: 16 credits